-I did not like the song at first (there’s a lot of “I did not” in my Red Velvet story really), but because I was very pleased with the fact that FINALLY, SM dropped its obsession with boxed music video locations, I watched ICC again and again and again and I haven’t really stopped.
+I didn’t like the song at first (there’s a lot of “I didn’t” in my Red Velvet story, really).
+But because I was very pleased with the fact that FINALLY SM dropped its obsession with boxed music video sets, I watched ICC again and again and again and I haven’t really stopped.

-To a self-proclaimed SM critic like myself, It’s one thing to see that the girls look nice in blonde hair, and it’s completely another to witness SM revive its almost gone-with-the-wind creativity.
+To a self-proclaimed SM critic like myself, it’s one thing to see that the girls look nice in uniform hair color and it’s completely another to witness SM revive its almost gone-with-the-wind creativity.
 Well done on this one SM, well done!

-And now we go to what happened to me after I explored more of what the group has to offer.
+And now we go to what happened after I explored more of what the group has to offer.

-You can say that this is a fearless forecast, baseless even, but I guess that’s how you will really sound when you get enchanted by the charm of a naturally attractive group.
+You can say that this is a fearless forecast, baseless even, but I guess that’s how you’ll sound when you get enchanted by the charm of a naturally attractive group.
 You see, for the longest time, I’ve been trying to explore K-pop girl groups.
-I’ve been wanting to see if at least one will make it to my list, other than my queens, but none have made it as far as Red Velvet is doing now.
-For what it’s worth, I know the members by face and by name already—no matter what hair color they are in!
+I’ve been wanting to see if at least one will make it to my list other than my queens, but none have made it as far as Red Velvet is doing now.
+For what it’s worth, I know the members by face and by name already—no matter what hair color they’re in!

 My thoughts on the girls

 Now this may be inaccurate given that it’s only been days since I started exploring them, but let me share some of my thoughts and impressions about the girls of Red Velvet.
 (I’ll be doing this in chronological order with the last being my number one).

 It was the eldest member, Irene (23), who first captured my attention in the ICC music video.
 I thought she looked lovely.
 But now I kind of get this feeling that she’s quite unsure about herself because she’s too conscious of the camera.